chenw-3/JamaicanHouse-Price-predictor/README.md

 Price Prediction Model

 ### Intro:
-This project will be about predicting Jamaican prices based on its features.
+This project will be about predicting Jamaican house prices based on their features.
 My mother, a Reat Estate Agent, often gives her own price predictions of what their property might be worth and a good starting price to list, given the market.
 I would like to develop a web app at first then eventually ship it to a mobile app, that way I can learn and practice more skills (for funsies).

 ### Steps to completing this project:
 1. Gather property listings from Realtor Association of Jamaica's website.
 (Mainly houses and townhouses for now):